Please click here for more information on our COVID Updates.

-Here are some answers to a few of the most common questions we get asked about orthodontics and braces.
+Here are some answers to a few of the most common questions we get asked about orthodontics and braces at our office in La Jolla.

 Orthodontics (also referred to as dentofacial orthopedics) is a specialized form of dentistry focusing on the diagnosis, prevention and treatment of dental and facial abnormalities.